NHSDigital/software-engineering-quality-framework/patterns/little-and-often.md

     * Changing less at a time means less potential for obscure problems (which are difficult and expensive to find and fix)
 * Happier delivery team

-## Caveats

-* This pattern must not compromise quality: automation (including of quality control) is essential for safe implementation of this pattern

 ## Details

 This pattern is in essence very straightforward; the power comes in applying it rigorously to everything you do.
 Judgement is needed when deciding how much to do up front, versus deferring to be done incrementally.
-But in general the aim should be to do the minimum possible up front and to defer anything which will not alter actions or decisions now.
+But in general the aim should be to do the minimum possible up front and to defer anything which will not alter your immediate actions.

 ## Examples

-* **Delivering Software.** The trivial and obvious example is that it is better to deliver software in small increments than to do it in one [big bang](https://hackernoon.com/why-your-big-bang-multi-year-project-will-fail-988e45c830af) for reasons which have been well covered elsewhere.
+* **Delivering software.** The trivial and obvious example of this pattern is that it is better to deliver software in small increments than to do it in one [big bang](https://hackernoon.com/why-your-big-bang-multi-year-project-will-fail-988e45c830af).
 * **Planning.** Start by doing just enough planning to forecast the size and type of team(s) you need to get the job done roughly when you want it to be done by.
 Incrementally refine that plan through (typically) fortnightly backlog/roadmap refinement sessions.
-* **Service- and interaction design.** This typically comes in two parts: an initial discovery stage, followed by an iterative delivery stage.
+* **Service design and interaction design.** This typically comes in two parts: an initial discovery stage, followed by an iterative delivery stage.
 In the discovery stage, do just enough research and design to sketch a solution and gain some confidence that it will address user needs.
 This stage is in itself iterative and relies on tight design-measure-learn loops working with users.
-In the delivery phase, the design is iteratively refined sprint by sprint with designers working just ahead of engineers.
-And the delivery of each story is a collaboration between designers, engineers and product owners with just enough design input available before implementation and a willingness to flex the design in response to learnings through implementation.
+In the delivery phase, the design is iteratively refined throughout delivery with designers working just ahead of engineers.
+The delivery of each story is best done through collaboration between designers, engineers and product owners with just enough design input available before implementation and a willingness to flex the design in response to learnings through implementation.
 See [Service Design Thinking](https://articles.uie.com/service-design-thinking/).
 * **Technical design and architecture.** While some up front thinking is generally beneficial to help a delivery team set off in the right direction, the output design is best viewed as first draft which will be refined during delivery as more is discovered about technical and product constraints and opportunities.
 See [Evolutionary Architectures](https://evolutionaryarchitecture.com/precis.html).
-* **Team processes.** Great team processes come about by starting with something simple and practising [continuous improvement](https://kanbanize.com/lean-management/improvement/what-is-continuous-improvement) to find aspects like ways of working and definitions of done well suited to the particular team and environment.
+* **Team processes.** Great team processes come about by starting with something simple and practising [continuous improvement](https://kanbanize.com/lean-management/improvement/what-is-continuous-improvement) to find ways of working, definitions of done and so on which are well suited to the particular team and environment.

+## Caveats

+* This pattern must not compromise quality: automation (including of quality control) is essential for safe implementation of this pattern.